sarashamas/docs-calendar/docs/index.md

 ### Editor

-The **Editor** is a modal panel that consists of the fields and controls for managing the selected event data.
-To display the editor, double click on the event you want to change or click on the "Edit event" button in the popup window.
+The **Editor** is a modal part of Event Calendar located on the right.
+It consists of the fields and controls for managing data of the selected event.
+To display the editor, double click on the event you want to modify or click on the "Edit event" button in the popup window.
 You can flexibly configure the editor structure by adding new fields and controls.
 Read more in the [Configuration](./guides/configuration#editor) section.

 ![Event Calendar Editor](assets/004_editor.png)

 ### Popup window

 The **Popup window** is a modal part of Event Calendar that displays the event data.
-To show the popup window, click on the event the data of which you want to look through.
-You can flexibly configure the popup structure by adding new fields.
+To show the popup, click on the event the data of which you want to look through.
+You can flexibly configure the popup appearance by adding new fields.
 Read more in the [Configuration](./guides/configuration#popup-window) section.

 ![Event Calendar Editor](assets/005_popup.png)